cornellius-gp/linear_operator/README.md

 LinearOperator is a PyTorch package for abstracting away the linear algebra routines needed for structured matrices (or operators).

-**LinearOperator is in beta.**
+**This package is in beta.**
-Currently, most of the functionality only supports positive semi-definite and triangular operators.
+Currently, most of the functionality only supports positive semi-definite and triangular matrices.
 Package development TODOs:
  - [x] Support PSD operators
  - [x] Support triangular operators
  - [ ] Interface to specify structure (i.e. symmetric, triangular, PSD, etc.)
  - [ ] Add algebraic routines for symmetric operators
+ - [ ] Add algebraic routines for generic square operators
- - [ ] Add algebraic routines for generic operators
+ - [ ] Add algebraic routines for generic rectangular operators
+ - [ ] Add sparse operators

 To get started, run either
 ```sh